wxWidgets/wxWidgets/docs/msw/install.md

    so this step can usually be omitted.

-### Using plain makefiles:
+### Using makefiles from Windows command line

-NOTE: The makefile.gcc makefiles are for compilation under MinGW using
-      Windows command interpreter (command.com/cmd.exe), they won't work if you use Unix shell, as is the case with MSYS.
+The `makefile.gcc` makefiles are for compilation using MinGW using Windows command interpreter (`cmd.exe`), they will *not* work if you use Unix shell, as is the case with MSYS.
 Follow the instructions for using configure above instead if you prefer to use Unix shell.

-0. Open DOS command line window (cmd.exe, *not* Bash sh.exe).
+The commands shown here must be executed from a DOS command line window (cmd.exe, *not* Bash sh.exe).

 1. Change directory to `%WXWIN%\build\msw` and type